loki4j/loki-logback-appender/README.md

 ## Building and testing the project

-Please make sure the following software is installed on you machine so you can build and test the project:
+Please make sure the following software is installed on your machine so you can build and test the project:

 - Java 11 or later
 - Gradle 7.0 or later

-Check out the project to the directory on you local machine and run:
+Check out the project to the directory on your local machine and run:

 ```sh
 gradle check